 How to make a cross stitch pattern

-1 The first method involves using a grid paper.
+2. The next DIY method involves using a grid paper.

 Grid papers have horizontal and vertical lines forming grids.
 Each square in the grid is counted as a cross stitch when designing.